priyanshiisingh/comingsoonwebsite/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you're on your own.

+You don't have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+### Code Splitting

+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

+### Analyzing the Bundle Size

+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

+### Making a Progressive Web App

+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

+### Advanced Configuration

+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

+### Deployment

+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+### `npm run build` fails to minify

+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)